360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Related Work

-\textbf{Omnidirectional image super-resolution.} Early ODI SR methods \cite{Arican2011JointRA,Bagnato2010PlenopticBS,Nagahara2000SuperresolutionFA} assemble multiple LR ODIs to reconstruct an HR one.
-However, they rely heavily on the precision of calibration and the number of inputs.
-Cagri \etal~\cite{Ozcinar2019SuperresolutionOO} proposes the first DNN-based framework via adversarial learning.
-LAU-Net~\cite{Deng2021LAUNetLA} addresses the non-uniformly distributed pixel density of the ERP type ODI via adaptively up-sampling different latitude bands.
-Recently, SphereSR~\cite{Yoon2021SphereSR3I} proposes a continuous spherical representation to model the spherical data as an icosahedron and reconstruct ODIs with multiple projection types.
-In comparison, we focus on learning and transferring the structural knowledge in the ODI SR task, which is essential for the HR depth estimation.

 \textbf{Modeling Uncertainty in image super-resolution.} In the image SR task, high-frequency regions with rich texture and edges carry more visual information than the smooth regions~\cite{ning2021uncertainty}.
 To better capture the high-frequency details and emphasize the corresponding pixels, some uncertainty-driven image SR methods have been proposed~\cite{Chung2019GRAMGR,ning2021uncertainty}.
 For instance, GRAM~\cite{Chung2019GRAMGR} extracts the uncertainty map via the Gaussian assumption and takes the uncertainty map as the attenuation mask to achieve better performance.
-Differently,~\cite{ning2021uncertainty} estimates the uncertainty with Jeffrey’s prior~\cite{Figueiredo2001AdaptiveSU} and proposes an uncertainty-driven loss to provide the attention for the pixels with high uncertainty.
-Our method introduces the uncertainty estimation into the ODI SR task and extracts the scene structural knowledge from uncertainty estimation, which is transferred to enhance the HR depth estimation task.
+Differently, Ning \etal~\cite{ning2021uncertainty} estimate the uncertainty with Jeffrey’s prior and proposes an uncertainty-driven loss to provide attention for the pixels with high uncertainty.
+Our method introduces the uncertainty estimation to extract scene structural knowledge, which is transferred to the depth estimation task.